stevie67/loopor/README.md

 # loopor
 Looper plugin for LV2, specifically for the Mod Duo pedal board.
-Binary only, currently!

 NOTE: This is a very early version, no warranty for anything is taken!
 Use at your own risk (see the license).